 I love my readers.
 You challenge me all the time.
-A smart,
+A smart, inquisitive bunch you are.

 Soon after I hit "publish" on last week's post, I heard from some of you.